 Details to follow

-We have four practice nurses who run appointments between 8.30am and 6.50pm.
+We have three practice nurses who run appointments between 8.30am and 6.50pm.
 The nurses perform an increasing role in the management of chronic diseases such as diabetes, asthma, chronic pulmonary disease and heart disease.
-They also run stop-smoking clinics and give contraception checks and travel vaccinations.
+They also give contraception checks.
 In addition, their duties include taking cervical smears, blood tests, giving general medical advice, health checks, weight checks, vaccinations, syringing ears, and dressings.
 Our treatment room is well equipped and has a wide range of educational material.

 Health Care Assistant (HCA)